fciacchi/demo-app-blueprint/DOCUMENTATION.md

 # DOCUMENTATION

 The following project is a demo application that has:
-* User's management
-* Donation page
-* Admin backoffice
+* Database and full API definition
+* Fundraisers and Donations Single Page Application

 The idea is to build the following application using [LeafPHP Framework](https://leafphp.dev/).
 This Framework has been chosen